 Intel Corp.
-(INTC) was fined 1.06 billion- euro ($1.33 billion) for using rebates to block rivals after European Union regulators ignored exonerating evidence to build an “extreme case,” lawyers told an EU appeals court.
+(INTC:US) was fined 1.06 billion- euro ($1.33 billion) for using rebates to block rivals after European Union regulators ignored exonerating evidence to build an “extreme case,” lawyers told an EU appeals court.

 The EU’s antitrust regulator’s 2009 decision was based on speculative evidence that helped support its analysis that Intel had offered rebates conditional on excluding a rival from the market and omitted other non-incriminating information.